Theoretical Framework: Definition, Writing Guide, and Examples

 Purpose Provides a broad explanation of phenomena using established theories.
 Grounded in academic literature.
 Helps define the specific variables, relationships, and contexts within the scope of a single study.

-Scope Draws from a wider body of knowledge, often applicable across various studies.
+Scope Draws from a wider body of existing knowledge, often applicable across various studies.
 More focused and specific to a particular study.

 Source Based on well-established theories and literature.
 Derived from the researcher’s understanding and synthesis of related concepts.